pat/thinking-sphinx/v4/advanced_config.md

 # ... repeat for other environments if necessary
 {% endhighlight %}

+### Hosting via a UNIX Socket

+It is possible to run the Sphinx daemon on a UNIX socket.
+To do this, you will need to specify the path to the socket in your `config/thinking_sphinx.yml` file per environment:

+{% highlight yaml %}
+production:
+  socket: "RAILS_ROOT/tmp/production.sphinx"
+{% endhighlight %}

+If you specify `mysql41` and/or `address`, then the daemon will also be available via TCP, but connections from Thinking Sphinx to Sphinx will still be made via the UNIX socket.

+This feature is unfortunately not supported in JRuby (as there doesn't seem to be a way to use UNIX sockets to connect to the MySQL protocol).

 ### Indexer Memory Usage

 Sphinx indexes your data using the `indexer` command-line tool.
 This tool runs with a fixed memory limit - defaulting to 64 megabytes.
 You can change this to something else if you'd like - the more memory, the faster your indexes will be processed.